EvanBalster/STL_mono_wedge/README.md

 ## Lemire-Fenn algorithm for rolling min/max

+Computing the minimum and maximum values in a "rolling" range --- such as the last second of an audio signal --- is a common problem in DSP, particularly in "peak finding" problems which often arise in transient detection and compressor design.
+They can also be used to observe trends in gradually-changing values.

-The Lemire algorithm allows for computing the rolling minimum and maximum values of a signal in amortized constant time per sample.
-The algorithm here incorporates enhancements proposed by Ethan Fenn to lower the worst-case complexity per sample from **O(N)** to **O(log2(N)).**  An additional minor enhancement of my own invention lowers it very slightly further to **O(J)** where **J=log2(N-J)**.
+The Lemire algorithm allows for computing the rolling minimum and maximum values in amortized constant time per sample, regardless of range.
+The algorithm here incorporates enhancements proposed by Ethan Fenn to lower the worst-case complexity per sample from **O(N)** to **O(log2(N)).**  My implementation here lowers that _very slightly_ further to **O(J)**, where **J=log2(N-J)**.

 The algorithm works by maintaining a "monotonic wedge", comprising those values which compare greater (or less) than all values following them and ending with the latest value.
 Each time a new value is added to the wedge, any values which are not greater (or less) than the latest value are removed from the end of the wedge, after which the new value is appended.

+Think of it like this:  A tall mountain hides a shorter one behind it.
+If a new mountain were to appear, we would lose sight of anything further and shorter --- but we would glimpse higher peaks beyond.

-The "front" value of the wedge is always the greatest (or least) of all.
+The "front" (oldest) value of the wedge is always the greatest (or least) of all.
 Typically values beyond a certain age are removed (via `pop_front` or similar) in order to evaluate the largest (or smallest) value in a finite range.
-Even if this is not done, the algorithm will update in amortized linear time---but the worst-case time will increase!
+Even if this is not done, the algorithm will update in amortized linear time---only the worst-case time per sample will increase!

+Read the original Lemire paper (here)[https://arxiv.org/abs/cs/0610046].

 ### Code